 The Company is a profit-oriented company domiciled in New Zealand and registered under the Companies Act 1993.
-The Company is 100% owned by Partners Group Holdings Limited ("PGHL").
+The company is 100% owned by Partners Group Holdings Limited ("PGHL").

-The Company is a reporting entity for the purposes of the Companies Act 1993, the Financial Markets Conduct Act 2013 and the Financial Reporting Act 2013, and its financial statements comply with these Acts.
+The Company is a reporting entity for the purposes of the Companies Act 1993, and the Financial Markets Conduct Act 2013 and its financial statements comply with these Acts.
 The Company is a licenced life insurer under the Insurance (Prudential Supervision) Act 2010 ("IPSA") and its financial statements also comply with this Act.

-The annual report was authorised for issue by the Board on 5 July 2017.
+The annual report was authorised for issue by the Board on 20 June 2018.